About This Course

 For Academic Queries and Course Content Queries please contact the Programme Coordinator Ann Marie Atkins at firstname.lastname@example.org or Irish Institute of Training and Development (iitd) at email@example.com.

 If you require further assistance with your online application please contact the Programme Administrator Louise Fleming at firstname.lastname@example.org.

 Additional Teaching Mode Information

 This is a part-time programme, delivered over three defined teaching periods via blocks of learning there within.
+Lectures will take place on Fridays and Saturdays from 9.00am to 5.00pm.
 (Those wishing to exit following the completion of the first 30 credits will leave with the award of a Certificate in Learning and Development Practice).

 The Programme is delivered through attendance at lectures and facilitated workshop events, Self-study using dedicated learning materials.